 The Fumble (Black)

-The power move on this card is a negative one.
+The black fumblerooski has a negative power move so pay attention.
 If you discard The Fumble and have downed sets, you will lose one to the next player if they can add it or to the bottom of the discard pile if they can’t (their choice of set).
-You won’t lose a set if you discard it last or hit it.
-You can safely stack The Fumble underneath another fumblerooski if the next player can’t add one of your sets.
+You won’t lose a set if you discard it last, hit it, or stack it underneath another fumblerooski if your opponent can’t add one of your sets.

 Fumbling Disguised Sets